e-conomic/docker-pypi/README.md

 To make things quick and painless, both a [`Makefile`](Makefile) and an [`auth/Makefile`](Makefile) is provided.
 Type `make run` to do everything.
 If it goes well, you can go to [http://localhost:8080](http://localhost:8080).
+`make build` will just build (both) containers. `make -C auth ineract` will drop you into a shell in the auth container with `htpasswd` installed.

 ## Client